SuprithRamesh/AdvancedSoftwareEngineering/AtomAndGitGuide.md

   1. git clone
   2. git pull ( For getting the latest updates from Origin - Origin is online master git)
   3. git push ( For pushing local contents to Origin )
-  4. git commit ( For commiting changes to local git )
+  4. git commit -m "Commit Message" ( For commiting changes to local git )
   5. git add .  ( For adding files to local git ) or git add {filename}
   6. git status